 Publisher's address is conceptually similar to caller ID on your phone.
 Once a person calls you, you acquire the person's phone number and can call the person back at any time.

-Figure 4: Emulating Remote Procedure calls by publishing to publisher's address
+Figure 4: Emulating Remote Procedure Calls by publishing to publisher's address

 A publisher may publish to the Topic ID of a named topic such as "alarm/sensor1".
 A publisher may also publish to the Ephemeral Topic ID (etid) of any other client as long as the publisher knows the etid of the destination client.
-We refer to this as one-to-one communication since the message is sent from one client to another client via the broker.
+We refer to this as one-to-one communication since the message is sent from one client to another client through the broker.

 A message published to a named topic may have any number of subscribers, but a message published to an etid has only one destination, the owner of the etid.
 All clients are automatically subscribed to messages sent to their own etid.